-Over the next several blogs, one of our colleagues, Peg Haust-Arliss, LCSW-R, will be writing about overcoming the challenges associated with becoming vegan.
+Over the next several blogs, one of our brand ambassadors, Peg Haust-Arliss, LCSW-R, will be writing about overcoming the challenges associated with becoming vegan.
 In the previous blog, Peg began giving strategies for overcoming the social and personal challenges specifically.
 Here, she continues with these strategies.

 “Whether you think you can or you think you can’t, either way you are right.”

 So, choose wisely.
 Your experience of plant-based eating and vegan living can be either:

 • Difficult or doable